Battle of Hakodate: French involvement

 A group of French military advisors, members of the 1st French Military Mission to Japan and headed by Jules Brunet, fought side-by-side with troops of the former Tokugawa bakufu, whom they had trained during 1867–1868.

 The Battle of Hakodate also reveals a period of Japanese history when France was strongly involved with Japanese affairs.
 Similarly, the interests and actions of other Western powers in Japan were quite significant, but to a lesser extent than with the French.
-This French involvement is part of the broader, and often disastrous, foreign activity of the French Empire under Napoleon III, and followed the campaign of Mexico.
+This French involvement is part of the broader foreign activity of the French Empire under Napoleon III, and followed the campaign of Mexico.
 The members of the French Mission who followed their Japanese allies to the North all resigned or deserted from the French Army before accompanying them.
 Although they were speedily rehabilitated upon their return to France, and some, such as Jules Brunet continued illustrious careers, their involvement was not premeditated or politically guided, but rather a matter of personal choice and conviction.
 Although defeated in this conflict, and again defeated in the Franco-Prussian War, France continued to play an important role in Japan's modernization: a Second Military Mission was invited in 1872, and the first true modern fleet of the Imperial Japanese Navy was built under the supervision of the French engineer Émile Bertin in the 1880s.